lostintangent/gistpad/CONTRIBUTING.md

 6. Run the command `Extensions: Install from VSIX...`, choose the vsix file generated in the previous step

 For more information on using GistPad extension, follow the instructions for [getting started](https://github.com/vsls-contrib/gistpad#getting-started).

+## Sideloading the extension

+Visit our Youtube channel for a step by step tutorial: www.youtube.com/GistPad

 ## Attribution